gggggggggggggggg312/BluescreenSimulator/README.md

+# NOTE
+This is the fork of a try to add the 2025 BSOD to BluescreenSimulator.
+I have since been abandoned the project and you won't see any more commits being commited here.
+The rest of the text will be the same.

 # BluescreenSimulator
 This is a simple Bluescreen Simulator for Windows with lots of customizable features.
 It will not crash your PC; it just displays a full screen window.